-They saw in Oakleigh Fairs a business that had lots of potential.
-Of course, there is always a risk taking on a new business.
-However, Charlie, with a background that takes in the Navy, Management Consultant and the legal profession and Emma, with a marketing background, meant they were confident they could make it work.
+They saw in Oakleigh Fairs a business that had lots of potentials.
+Of course, there is always a risk-taking in a new business.
+However, Charlie, with a background that takes in the Navy, Management Consultant, and the legal profession and Emma, with a marketing background, meant they were confident they could make it work.
 Charlie reminds me of the early days.
 “When we started we were based in our house on Tenison Avenue in Cambridge.
-We booted our daughter out of her bedroom to make an office and then we would park our huge lorry on the road, much to the everyone’s horror.
+We booted our daughter out of her bedroom to make an office and then we would park our huge lorry on the road, much to everyone’s horror.
 It soon became obvious that we needed more space, so we left Cambridge and moved to Thriplow and carried on from there”.

 Cambridge Town and Country Show born